daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 Product Management: Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.

 Functionalities yet to be implemented:
+- Easily buy eggs;
-- Register and login into an account
+- Register and login into an account;
-- Choose payment method
+- Choose payment method;
-- Insert address to deliver the eggs
+- Insert addresses to deliver the eggs;
+- Change profile details (name, email, password, payment methods etc.);
-- Manage the shopping cart
+- Check and manage the shopping cart;
-- Check history of purchases
+- Check history of purchases;
+- Add eggs to shopping cart (and, if necessary, remove them);
+- Read about the company/store and its creators;
+- Contact the website's creators

 ## Project Description
-Our store is made with javascript, css, node modules and react.
-When entering the main page (or running with npm start), you will see homepage welcoming the user, containing an opening message, a brief description about our products and an about us section, containing our history and a list of our contacts.
+Our store is made with Javascript, CSS, Node.js and React (we'll change for Vue.js).
+When entering the main page (or running with `npm start`), you will see homepage welcoming the user, containing an opening message, a brief description about our products and an about us section, containing our history and a list of our contacts.
 Using React, we designed our screens, applying the Single Page Application style.
 Our pages will contain clickable buttons, and they will be used to navigate between other pages and also to do specific actions, like log-in and log-out, create an account, choose method payment, check history of purchases and manage the shopping cart.
 There will be also areas to input information, such as address to deliver the eggs, and insert personal information to manage the account.